azat-co/practicalnode/chapter7/chapter7.md

 Chapter 7
 ---------
-# Boosting Your Node.js Data with the Mongoose ORM Library
+# Boosting Your Node.js Data with the Mongoose ODM Library

-Mongoose is a fully developed object relational mapping (ORM) library for Node.js and MongoDB.
-The advantages of using ORM are many and go far beyond code organization or the ease of development.
-Typical ORM is a crucial piece of modern software engineering.
+Mongoose is a fully developed object document mapping (ODM) library for Node.js and MongoDB.
+The advantages of using ODM are many and go far beyond code organization or the ease of development.
+Typical ODM is a crucial piece of modern software engineering.

 Mongoose abstracts everything from the database, and the application code interacts only with objects and their methods.
-ORM also allows specifying relationships between different types of objects and putting business logic (related to those objects) in the classes.
+ODM also allows specifying relationships between different types of objects and putting business logic (related to those objects) in the classes.

 In addition, Mongoose has built-in validation and type casting that can be extended and customized according to needs.
 When used together with Express.js, Mongoose makes the stack truly adherent to the MVC concept.